Powerlearnproject/se-day1-assignment-Waman22/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Example of a Vague Prompt:
+"Write about technology."

+Improved Prompt:
+"Write a 500-word article on how artificial intelligence is transforming the healthcare industry, including its benefits, challenges, and real-world applications."

+Why the Improved Prompt is More Effective:
+Clear Scope: Specifies that the topic is artificial intelligence in healthcare, rather than technology in general.
+Defined Length: Sets a 500-word limit, making the task more manageable.
+Focused Content: Requests information on benefits, challenges, and real-world applications, ensuring depth and relevance.